otiai10/chromite/README.md

 });
 ```

-This is very similar to what we write when we build a web application and routing for HTTP request.
+This is very similar to what we write when we build a web application and routing HTTP request.
 Then, if we organize the code in that manner, we can create a Chrome extension source code that is more comprehensible and maintainable.

+# Router

 Specifically, it would look like this: